sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * Progress:
   * general g-algebra creation
   * exterior algebras (seem to) work
+  * can be defined using free algebra and relations
 === Add Better Support for Identifying and Citing "Sub"-Systems === (Mike Hansen)
  * make sure credit goes where credit is due